International Student Exchange Programs allows Hendrix students to choose from

 at many institutions.

 Grades do not appear on each student’s transcript and do not figure into the cumulative

 GPA.
 Students must earn the equivalent of a “C” or better to be awarded transfer

 Please note that students CANNOT receive college credit for pass/fail classes taken abroad.

-ISEP has two programs: Exchange and Direct.
+ISEP has two types of programs: Exchange and Direct.
 Hendrix students who participate

 through ISEP Exchange pay regular Hendrix tuition, room, and board.
 Students participating